tolkit/gfatk/README.md

     <img width="300" height="132" src="https://www.darwintreeoflife.org/wp-content/themes/dtol/dist/assets/gfx/dtol-logo-round.png">
 </p>

 A command line utility to explore, extract, and linearise plant mitochondrial assemblies.
-The Graphical Fragment Assembly files (GFAs) used to refine the code in this repository are almost exclusively generated from the assembly program <a href="https://github.com/maickrau/MBG">MBG</a>.
+The Graphical Fragment Assembly files (GFA's) used to refine the code in this repository are almost exclusively generated from the assembly program <a href="https://github.com/maickrau/MBG">MBG</a>.
 See the testing section below for caveats.

 ## Install